nagesh882/js-practice/README.md

 # js-practice
-This repo of javascript practices
+This repo of javascript practice